sireliah/dragit/README.md

 The network part is using `libp2p` and custom protocol for file transfer.
 The frontend is ran on `gtk-rs`.

+**Important note**: This is software in early development phase and you should use it at your own risk.

 - [How to use](#how-to-use)
 - [Development](#development)
     - [How to build on Linux](#how-to-build-on-linux)